 The POP3 session is now in the AUTHORIZATION state.
 The client must now identify and authenticate itself to the POP3 server.
 Two possible mechanisms for doing this are described in this document, the USER and PASS command combination and the APOP command.
-The APOP command is described later in this document.
+Both mechanisms are described later in this document.
+Additional authentication mechanisms are described in [RFC1734].
+While there is no single authentication mechanism that is required of all POP3 servers, a POP3 server must of course support at least one authentication mechanism.